amlacommerce/znode-docs/docs/troubleshooting/README.md

 * Try a full clean/rebuild.
 * Try restarting Visual Studio.
 * Try restarting the computer entirely (sometimes Visual Studio and/or MSBuild can leave behind corrupted processes that need to be restarted).

-## TypeScript Compiler (TSC) Error

-**Problem:** When building the Znode solution with Visual Studio, TypeScript errors occur.
-This problem sometimes occurs in the Admin UI and WebStore applications but is inconsistent.

-**Possible Solutions:** Possible solutions include:

-* Restart Visual Studio and/or Windows itself.
-* Upgrade the version of TypeScript used in the Admin UI and WebStore projects.
-  * For the `Znode.Engine.Admin` and `Znode.Engine.WebStore` projects, in Visual Studio, right click on the project, go to `Properties` > `TypeScript Build` tab, then in the `TypeScript version` field choose a later (or latest) version.
-Try building again, possibly restarting Visual Studio and/or Windows if necessary.

 ## Failed to Publish Error